+Tree canopy, especially that associated with forested riparian buffers, protects streams from adverse impacts of runoff from untreated impervious surface.
+American Forests recommend tree canopy goals that are based on existing conditions, like climate, development intensity, existing tree cover and equity among neighborhoods to establish tree canopy goals.
+The recommended tree canopy coverage in a watershed ranges 40 to 60%, depending upon existing conditions.
+Tree canopy coverage in all three watershed is above the recommended 40%.
+There is 60% tree canopy in Parkers Creek, 56% in Hunting Creek, while the Battle Creek Cypress Swamp Sanctuary comprising 100 acres of protected bald cypress trees is well known, overall Battle Creek tree canopy coverage is not readily available.
+In the Town Center, forest conservation requirements call for a no net loss and prioritize establishment and/or protection of forested riparian buffers, among other protective measures (Article 20 of the Calvert County Zoning Ordinance).
+Land conservation also plays a major role in protecting tree canopy cover.
+Partners such as the American Chestnut Land Trust, the Maryland Environmental Trust and The Nature Conservancy have conserved land in the Town Center’s watersheds.
+In 2024, approximately 49% of the Prince Frederick Town Center was covered in tree canopy.

-Calvert County adopted a in 2011, whichestablishes requirements for managing stormwater runoff and encourages the use of environmental site design (ESD) to the maximum extent practicable in new development.
+In addition to complying with the MS4 Permit to protect water quality in the Bay and its tributaries, the Calvert County Stormwater Management Ordinance establishes requirements for managing stormwater runoff and encourages the use of environmental site design (ESD) to the maximum extent practicable in new development.
 Stormwater management plans are required by the Calvert County Department of Public Works for all development and redevelopment projects in the county.
 These plans must be submitted at three phases in the development process-concept, site development and final stormwater management construction.
 Designs must account for additional stormwater runoff volume attributable to new development.
 The Stormwater Management Ordinance requires the use of ESD treatment practices such as disconnection of rooftop runoff, rainwater harvesting, submerged gravel wetlands, infiltration berms, rain gardens, swales and enhanced filters to satisfy the applicable minimum control requirements.
 The minimum control requirements state that ESD planning techniques and treatment practices must be exhausted before any structural best management practices are implemented.
+Furthermore, Article 21 of the county’s zoning ordinance protects receiving waters by requiring the delineation of a Natural Resource Protection Area (buffer) that must be expanded to include contiguous streams, wetlands, floodplains, steep slopes and highly erodible and hydric soils, accompanied by a setback.